 Erin Lesser, flute

-As a soloist, and chamber musician Erin has been described as “superb”, “excellent”, “brilliant” and “elegant”.
-She has travelled to prestigious venues around the world including Carnegie Hall, Walt Disney Hall, the Muziekgebouw aan ’t IJ (Amsterdam) and Alice Tully Hall where she performed the American premiere of Morton Feldman’s For Flute and Orchestra with the Jancek Philharmonic.
-She has worked with some of the most prominent classical artists today including Steve Reich, Beat Furrer, Helmut Lachenmann, Pierre Boulez, John Luther Adams, Charles Wuorinen, and David Lang, and experimental groups like Medeski Martin and Wood, and the Dirty Projectors.
-As a recording artist, Erin can be heard on Nonesuch, Cantaloupe, Carrier, Hat[now] Art, New Focus, Aeon, New Amsterdam, Albany and Capstone Record labels.
+As a soloist, and chamber musician Erin Lesser has been described as “superb”, “excellent”, “elegant” (NY Times) and“brilliant”(NY Concert Review).
+She has travelled to prestigious venues around the world including Carnegie Hall, Walt Disney Hall, the Muziekgebouw aan ’t IJ (Amsterdam), Kennedy Center and Alice Tully Hall where she performed the American premiere of Morton Feldman’s For Flute and Orchestra with the Janacek Philharmonic.
+As a recording artist, Erin can be heard on Nonesuch, Cantaloupe, Carrier, Hat[now] Art, New Focus, Aeon, New Amsterdam, New World, Albany and Capstone Record labels.

-Erin is a founding member of the Argento Chamber Ensemble and was featured on the group’s award winning recording Winter Fragments; music of Tristan Murail.
-Erin is also a member of Alarm Will Sound, a group that has been awarded the ASCAP Concert Music Award for “the virtuosity, passion and commitment with which they perform and champion the repertory for the 21st century” and which has been called the “future of classical music” by the New York Times.
+Erin is a member of Alarm Will Sound, who have been called the “future of classical music” by the New York Times.
 She is also a member of Wet Ink, a group that has been described as “thought-provoking and expansive and fearless in testing the limitations of what instruments or musical forms can be."
-She won the 2008 National Flute Association chamber music competition with her flute and percussion duo, Due East.
+The group was named best ensemble of 2018 by the New York Times.